tnewnum/readMeGenerator/newREADME.md

 ## 🛠️ Installation

-No Installation required
+No Installation Required

 ## Usage

-Select an option on the left and your results will display on the right.
-Then you can add them to your wishlist for tracking of future purchases.
+Once you launch the webpage, notes populate.
+If you would like to see JavaScript working in the wild, open your Console in DEV Tools!

 ## 🔒 License

-This project is coverd under the No License at this time!
+This project is covered under : No License at this time!

 ## 🤝 Credits

-Damian Galus - https://github.com/DFgalus Ryan Mennemeier - https://github.com/Taliwat Tommy Newnum - https://github.com/tnewnum
+None

 ## ⚡ Test